colemanimhoff/fundamentals/react-redux/README.md

   sit and wait until this component is no longer shown; `render` will be called first
 - `componentWillUnmount` (clean up)

-### Construstor
+### Constructor

-Good for one time set up, such as setting your initalState.
+Good for one time set up, such as setting your `initalState`.
 Technically, you can fetch data here, but it is not recommended.
 If we centralize our data fetching logic inside one centralized lifecycle (`componentDidMount`), then it will lead to more clear code.

 ### Render